-- 2.4.18.
+- 2.4.19.
 If there is insufficient information in the claim file to confirm terminal illness and consent is clearly indicated on the file (see section 2.13 on Consent and Confidentiality), the HP should telephone the health professional such as a GP or hospital specialist identified by the claimant detailed in their initial claim.
-When making telephone contact with a GP or other specialist, the HP should also endeavour to determine whether the claimant is aware of their illness or prognosis and consider whether the information they have obtained may be potentially harmful (see paragraphs 2.8.23 2.8.27 on Harmful Information). - 2.4.19.
+When making telephone contact with a GP or other specialist, the HP should also endeavour to determine whether the claimant is aware of their illness or prognosis and consider whether the information they have obtained may be potentially harmful (see paragraphs 2.8.22 2.8.26 on Harmful Information) - 2.4.20.
 If no DS1500 has been provided and there is no additional medical evidence, a telephone call to the relevant clinician will always be required.
-If a DS1500 or additional medical evidence has been provided it may still be necessary to phone the relevant clinician if further information is required in order to give advice. - 2.4.20.
-If the HP is unable to contact a clinician then they should try to contact another relevant clinician involved in the patient's care in order to obtain the necessary evidence. - 2.4.21.
-Any conversations with clinicians should be captured and form part of the suite of evidence used to provide advice to the Department.
-This information should be included in the assessment report provided to the Department (or via the PIP Assessment Tool once it is made available).
+If a DS1500 or additional medical evidence has been provided it may still be necessary to phone the relevant clinician if further information is required in order to give advice. - 2.4.21.
+If the HP is unable to contact a clinician then they should try to contact another relevant clinician involved in the patient's care.
+On rare occasions, it may not be possible to contact the GP or other relevant clinician to obtain advice.
+In such cases the HP may need to seek advice from another person, for example (the list is not exhaustive): - a third party (where noted on the claimant's case) in order to obtain the necessary evidence - The practice nurse